mr4tt/zotbot/README.md

 - [https://twitter.com/zachsilberberg/status/1588731953150275584?s=20](https://twitter.com/zachsilberberg/status/1588731953150275584?s=20)

 # general_resources
+- [Time IS on Your Side: Personal Time Management Strategies for Crunch](https://www.youtube.com/watch?v=iRrcH3BuKfE) - Enjoy the videos and music you love, upload original content, and share it all with friends, family, and the world on YouTube.

 - [empirical-methods](https://bvasiles.github.io/empirical-methods/) - Homepage for 17-803 “Empirical Methods” at Carnegie Mellon University

 - [Todepond dot com](https://www.todepond.com/wikiblogarden/better-computing/just/)